Hamz-a/php-regex-best-practices/06 Escaping a backslash hell.md

 $regex = '~^/user/(\d+)/?~i';
 ```

-Other common delimiters are `#`, `!`, `%`.
+Other common delimiters are `#`, `!`, `%`, `_`, `;`.
 Keep in mind to use one that's less likely to be included in your regex.
+For example `#` might be used in `x` mode for comments or when you simply have a regex with one of those characters included.

-One not so well known but interesting way is to use `()` as delimiters:
+One not so well known but interesting way is to use an assymetric pair of delimiters such as `()`:

 ```php
 $regex = '(^/user/(\d+)/?)i';
 ```

 Notice that you don't need to escape the brackets inside the regex.
 You could see the first braces as "group 0" and the second (inner braces) as group 1.
+However, the opinions are divided about it's usage.
+Some would endorse it and some would avoid it as it might seem confusing.

 ## Choosing the right quotes